 Phoenix · 7th Avenue · Indian School to Camelback

-District Snapshot
+District notes

 Where it sits